kazuar/kazuar.github.io/_posts/2017-9-18-markdown-app.md

 ### Creating the editor pane

 Let's start with the editor pane.
-For this we will use [CodeMirror](https://codemirror.net/) which is a javascript text editor.
+For this we will use [CodeMirror](https://codemirror.net/) which is a JavaScript text editor.

 Install the react package for code mirror [React-CodeMirror](https://github.com/JedWatson/react-codemirror).
 Because of a small issue of "[Code mirror value doesn't update with state change](https://github.com/JedWatson/react-codemirror/issues/106)" in `React-CodeMirror`, we will install `@skidding/react-codemirror` which solves that issue: